What is a Precision Agriculture Technician?

 There were about 76,100 jobs for Precision Agriculture Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Precision Agriculture Technician by 2026.
-The BLS estimates 9,900 yearly job openings in this field.
+There will be an estimated 9,900 positions for Precision Agriculture Technician per year.

 The states with the most job growth for Precision Agriculture Technician are Utah, Texas, and Nevada.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

 How Much Does a Precision Agriculture Technician Make?

 The average yearly salary of a Precision Agriculture Technician ranges between $29,830 and $80,370.

 Precision Agriculture Technicians who work in Maryland, Connecticut, or Rhode Island, make the highest salaries.